Book an appointment using SetMore

 Property Division: Since an annulment does not involve the division of community property, each party typically retains ownership of their individual assets and debts, similar to how they were before the marriage.

-Spousal Support: Annulment cases do not typically involve spousal support or alimony since the marriage is considered void.
-However, there may be exceptional cases where a court may award support based on the specific circumstances.
+Spousal Support: Annulment cases usually do not involve spousal support or alimony, given the marriage’s void status.
+However, in exceptional cases, a court may award support based on specific circumstances.

 Child Custody and Support: When it comes to children born during an annulled marriage, the court still has the responsibility to address custody and support arrangements, similar to cases involving divorce.
 The best interests of the child are paramount in determining custody and support obligations.

-Legal Status of Children: Although the marriage is annulled, the legal status of children born during the annulled marriage remains unaffected.
-They are considered legitimate children and have the same rights and privileges as children born in valid marriages.
+Legal Status of Children: The annulment of a marriage does not affect the legal status of children born within that marriage.
+These children are considered legitimate and retain the same rights and privileges as those born in valid marriages.

 Grounds for Annulment in Other Jurisdictions